seb-peneau/garagedoorsensor/README.md

 # garagedoorsensor
-Wifi sensor with mqtt feature to send garage door opened
+Wifi sensor with mqtt feature to send garage door open status

 With platformIO as toolbox